Discussing a Move to a Senior Living Community with a Friend

 Change is hard for most people and can be particularly hard when it means acknowledging getting older and having to adjust to new realities.
 When discussing the possibility of making a move, embrace a spirit of compassion and respect.
 Be willing to listen to your friend’s concerns.
 Ask questions about what they’re looking for in an ideal living situation and explore potential hurdles.
 While you may be primarily interested in their safety, they may be more interested in retaining their independence.
 Stay open and really listen to their concerns and then work with them to find a solution that meets everyone’s objectives.

 You may feel that your friend is being overly resistant to what you feel is a logical solution.
 Consider how frightening it is for many older adults to talk about a future that may involve illness, decline, moving from home, death and dying.
 Once you understand what is underneath the resistance, you are in a better position to help move things forward in a gentle and caring way.
+Then, you can suggest selling their house to Buys Houses and get cash of the right value.

 Provide ongoing support